Water safety paramount in drowning prevention as summer temperatures surge

 He says that’s not the case in reality.

 “Drownings are a very silent death.
 Kids sink to the bottom.
-Bigs eyes staring up, looking for help–for help that doesn’t always come,” Mehling said.
+Bigs eyes staring up, looking for help--for help that doesn’t always come,” Mehling said.

 Fishers rescue and dive crews are reminding parents this summer that it’s their job to help and keep a close eye on their little ones.